Waitlist Policy and Sign-Up

 For all students, if you are not auto-added to a class before the start of the quarter, you will need to attend the first day of lecture to receive an add code (if space permits).
 Students still remaining on the waitlist once the quarter starts will be given add codes in class, based on unit standing.

 All students, whether you were auto-added to the course or are still trying to crash MUST attend lecture on the first day that the class meets.
-If you do not attend on the first day, the instructor will remove your name from the waitlist or drop you from the class.
+If you do not attend on the first day, the instructor has the option to remove your name from the waitlist or drop you from the class.
 The waitlist will be prioritized right before the first class meets, and the instructor (or TA) will give approval codes based on students’ priority and spaces available.

 If you do not have high enough priority to be added to a class the first day, you might still be able to add if space opens up and/or if the newly added students do not end up using their approval codes.
 Your instructor will tell you if you should continue attending class in that case.